 - Last but not least, supplement – If fat digestion is a big problem for you (you find yourself complaining about dry skin and hair, constipation, or feel nauseated on a regular basis), and if Beet Kvass isn’t an option to drink with every meal (i.e. you’re always on the go), your last resort should be looking into a supplement.
 Beta-TCP by Biotics Research acts like a therapeutic strength version of Beet Kvass in a convenient tablet form.
 Taking two or three Beta-TCP with each meal will provide a similar effect to Beet Kvass and can be a game-changer for skin health if fat malabsorption is your problem.
 Again, please try to work with a practitioner/chiropractor/naturopath so that they can pinpoint exactly which supplement(s) you may need from the sections in this post.
 Also note that Beta-TCP, like Hydrozyme, is not 100% vegan because of the enzymes.

-If you have already had your gallbladder removed and are looking to optimize digestion as well as avoid the pain and discomfort often associated with difficulty in fat digestion, consider implementing a supplement that contains ox bile.
-Since you’re not producing your own bile anymore, you need some type of exogenous bile salt.
-This is important for absorbing fatty acids and fat-soluble vitamins.
-I recommend working with a practitioner on the dosage of a bile-containing supplement such as Beta Plus.
+If you have already had your gallbladder removed and are looking to optimize digestion as well as avoid the pain and discomfort often associated with difficulty in fat digestion, consider working with a practitioner regarding supplementation of bile salts.

 Our gut flora helps us properly digest our food, protects us from pathogens (harmful microorganisms), helps us detoxify harmful compounds, produces vitamins and other nutrients, keeps our guts healthy, and balances our immune systems.